SquareGPS/navixy-api/docs/backend-api/resources/fleet/driver_journal/proposal.md

 ### list

-Gets proposal objects that could be used for driver journal entry creation.
+Gets proposal trips that could be used for driver journal entry creation.
 Proposal objects  created by a track's division by driver changes.
 If there was no driver change on the track, then the track will be returned entirely.
 Tracks selected by intersecting their date range with date range from request (`from` and `to` parameters).